rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 >   at one stroke a block theory of the whole universe.
 Its methods, in this respect,
 >   resemble those of science. [^Russell1945p834]

--   Carnap and Reichenbach move to the US.
--   Positivism affects the structure of education and law
--   Connection to the projects of Dewey and pragmatism

-Some Carnap works:

--   *The Logical Structure of the World* (*Der Logische Aufbau der Welt*) [^Carnap1928]
--   Scheinproblem = Pseudo-problem
--   *The Logical Syntax of Language* [^Carnap1937]
-    -   LSL in a nutshell [^Fowler2010]
-    -   "talk of meaning should in any case be eschewed in favor of talk of syntax" - [SEP](https://plato.stanford.edu/entries/carnap/syntax.html)
--   "Empiricists, semantics, and ontology" [^Carnap1950]
--   "Logical foundations of science" [^Carnap1955]
--   *The Philosophy of Rudolf Carnap* AKA the "Schlipp volume" [^Schlipp1963]
--   *The Cambridge Companion to Carnap* [^Friedman2007]

 Also:

 -   Movements in "positivism": [positivists.org/blog/movements](http://positivists.org/blog/movements)